PaperMC/Paper/CONTRIBUTING.md

 very lenient with all submitted PRs, but there are still some guidelines you can follow to make the approval process go more smoothly.

+## Notice
+This guide was written for an old build system which is no longer in use and has been replaced by [paperweight](https://github.com/PaperMC/paperweight).
+This file will be updated shortly, but, in the meantime, simply run `./gradlew tasks` for a list of all tasks in paperweight.

 **Table of contents:**
 <!-- Please don't remove the following comments.
 To generate and update the TOC: https://github.com/mzlogin/vim-markdown-toc -->